assen-totin/cdn/README.md

 # Nginx configuration

+CDN URL for a file should be similar to `http://cdn.example.com/some-file-id`

 ```
-location /abc/xyz
+location /
-	cdn;
+	cdn;                                // Enable CDN module
 	cdn_fs_root /usr/share/curaden/fs;  // Root directgory of CDN
 	cdn_fs_depth 4;                     // CDN tree depth

+	cdn_auth_type;                    // Type of authorisation to use: "jwt", "session" (optional)
+	cdn_auth_cookie my_cookie;          // Cookie where to find the authorisation token (optional)
+	cdn_auth_header X-Custom-Auth;      // HTTP header where to find the authorisation token (optional)
+	cdn_jwt_key 0123456789ABCDEF;       // Authorisation "jwt": JWT key authorisation token
+	cdn_jwt_field user_id;              // Authorisation "jwt": Name of the JWT payload field which contains the authorisation value

-	cdn_request_type json;					// Type of authorisation request to perform: "json"
+	cdn_request_type json;              // Type of authorisation request to perform: "json", "xml", "sql", "mongo"
+	cdn_all_cookies yes;                // Request "json", "xml": include all cookies in request to authentication service
+	cdn_all_headers yes;                // Request "json", "xml": include all HTTP headers in request to authentication service

-	cdn_transport_type unix;				// Type of transport for authorisation: "unix"
+	cdn_transport_type unix;            // Type of transport for authorisation: "unix", "tcp", "http", "mysql", "oracle", "mongo"
-	cdn_unix_socket /path/to/some.sock;		// Path to the Unix socket
+	cdn_unix_socket /path/to/unix.sock; // Transport "unix": path to the Unix socket of the authorisation service
-	cdn_jwt_key 0123456789ABCDEF;			// JWT validation key
-	cdn_jwt_cookie my_auth_cookie;			// Cookie which contains the JWT
-	cdn_jwt_field uid;						// Field in JWT used for authtorisation
-	cdn_all_headers no;						// Process and include all incoming HTTP headers
-	cdn_all_cookies no;						// Process and include all cookies
-	cdn_header_auth X-Custom-JWT			// Custom headfer to search for JWT
+	cdn_tcp_host;                       // Transport "tcp": hostname of the authorisation service
+	cdn_tcp_port;                       // Transport "tcp": port of the authorisation service
+	cdn_http_url;                       // Transport "http": URL of the authorisation service
+	cdn_db_dsn dsn-or-url               // Transport "mysql", "oracle", "mongo": DSN of the database service (see docs for db-specific format)
+	cdn_sql_query                       // Transport "mysql", "oracle": SQL query to execute (with placeholders)
+	cdn_mongo_collection                // Transport "mongo": name of the Mongo collection where the metadata is
+	cdn_mongo_db                        // Transport "mongo": name of the Mongo database where the metadata collection is

 ```

 # Build configuration